 I love sharing super favorite recipes, so here is a perfectly wonderful soup for the fall and winter months ~ Creamy Southwestern Pumpkin Soup.

-What years ago was an ingredient reserved for pie at Thanksgiving is now found in breads, casseroles, various desserts, cakes and appetizers.
+What years ago was an ingredient reserved for pie at Thanksgiving is now found in bread, casseroles, various desserts, cakes and appetizers.
 And soup.

-Some of you may not know that when I started this blog 5 years ago, I intended for it to be a food blog.
+Some of you may not know that when I started this blog, I intended for it to be a food blog.
 As a cooking instructor for many years, I have enough tested and taught recipes to last for the next decade.
 Although I rarely teach cooking classes anymore, my love for home decor and DIY projects won out and the blog morphed from Bluesky Kitchen to Bluesky at home.

 A few years ago, I wrote a recipe column as part of my (unpaid) “job” writing for a local neighborhood magazine.
-I interviewed neighbors who shared a favorite family recipe.
+My job was to interview neighbors who shared a favorite family recipe.
 I loved meeting these neighbors and hearing their recipe stories.

-I met a lovely lady who was very active in the Dallas County Master Gardener Association.
-This 400~members strong group is a non~profit, educational, and volunteer service organization.
+One lovely lady I met was very active in the Dallas County Master Gardener Association.
+This 400~member strong group is a non-profit, educational, and volunteer service organization.
 It benefits Dallas County through educational programs and supports over 30 community and school gardening projects.
 You may have similar organizations in your community.

 I’ve known other ladies who are members of DCMGA, but Linda was certainly one of the most active and busy: she was chairman of the group’s multi~year effort to write, produce and market a brand new cookbook.